|

 important.
 Air-layering is also used for propagation.

-proven themselves to be resistant to soil borne problems and
+proven to be resistant to soil borne problems and

-have a strong root system.
-Hybrids may or may not root
+to have a strong root system.
+In recent years,

 To graft, a sharp knife is used to notch the rootstock and